mandaris/lab-play/README.md

 - Change fontcolor on `lozenge` class for accessibility in dark mode
 - Add text to empty links used for author information
 - Return the proper padding for admonitions used in blockquote elements

+1.3.06
+- Make adjustments to shadows on images
+- Add accent color to category seperator
+- Move invisible link to bottom of `<main>`